Brenna Llewellyn

 Brenna Llewellyn (born July 9, 1994) is a Canadian actress.
-She is known for her roles as Savannah in the 2024 Tubi horror film Lowlifes and as Val in the Warner Bros. film Final Destination Bloodlines (2025).
-In the second season of the CBS series Tracker (2025) she was cast as Beth.
+She is known for her roles as Savannah in the 2024 Tubi horror film Lowlifes and as Lexi In the Amazon MGM Studios television series Off Campus (2026).
+In 2025 she was cast as Val in the Warner Bros. film Final Destination Bloodlines.
 Llewellyn received a Leo Award nomination for Best Supporting Performance by a Female in a Motion Picture for her role as Aubrey Miller in the American drama thriller film The Sinners (2020).
-She is set to appear as Monica in the upcoming horror film Pitfall (2025).
+In 2026, she also appeared as Sara in the Amazon MGM Studios television series Elle.

 Early life

 Brenna Llewellyn graduated from the University of Western Ontario in 2016 with a Bachelor of Science in Geology and a double minor in Geography and Writing Studies.
 In 2016-2017 she won the CSPG (Canadian Society of Petroleum Geologists) Student-Industry Field Trip Award (SIFT).

 While in school, Llewellyn was a varsity athlete.
 She began wrestling around 2008 as a club member of Toronto's Team Impact.
 In 2009 she enrolled at St. Augustine Catholic High School, which had no wrestling team until her teacher initiated one to ensure Llewellyn's attendance at the York Regional Athletic Association (YRAA) Championships.
 By winning gold at YRAAs, she qualified for the OFSAA Championships, a provincial competition hosted by the second largest high school athletic association in North America.
 In 2011, she placed 4th at OFSAA in the 51 kg category.
 Llewellyn continued to wrestle competitively as a Mustang during her studies at University between 2012-2016, until graduating as an Academic All-Canadian Athlete.